simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

     in the IdP-remote metadata overrides this the option in the SP configuration.

+`disable_unsolicited`
+:    Whether this SP will refuse to process unsolicited responses.
+The default value is `false`.

 `discoURL`
 :   Set which IdP discovery service this SP should use.
     If this is unset, the IdP discovery service specified in the global option `idpdisco.url.saml20` in `config/config.php` will be used.